up without destroying the transmission

-The synchro-ring twist and the gears cannot engage anymore.
-Maybe you
+The synchro-ring twists and the gears cannot engage anymore.
+Maybe

-engaged simultaneously - it will lock up.
-To press the clutch won't
+engaged simultaneously - will lock up.
+To press the clutch won't help

-help because it is not the motor what blocks!
+because it is not the motor that blocks!

 A repair is challenging.
 In most cases the transmission will need to